 Standing a shade below six feet tall, Killian had a large jaw and big ears, and he bore a striking resemblance to Johnny Evers.
 Unlike Evers, however, Killian had broad shoulders, a barrel chest, and long arms.
 Arriving in the big leagues a little older than most other rookies, Killian had a confidence that other players new to the majors lacked.
 As a consequence, he often quarreled with teammates.

-In February 1904, the Detroit Tigers, in need of left-handed pitching after selling Ed Siever to the St. Louis Browns, acquired Killian and pitcher Jesse Stovall for outfielder Billy Lush.
-With the Tigers, Killian pitched regularly, earning 14 wins against 20 defeats while posting a 2.48 ERA.
+In February 1904, the Detroit Tigers, in need of left-handed pitching after selling Ed Siever to the St. Louis Browns the year before, acquired Killian and pitcher Jesse Stovall for outfielder Billy Lush.
+With the Tigers, Killian pitched regularly, earning 15 wins against 20 defeats while posting a 2.44 ERA.
 For the season he hurled more than 330 innings and did not allow a home run, using an effective sinkerball to induce groundballs.
 Never a great strikeout pitcher, Killian relied heavily on his defense to convert hit batted balls into outs.
-On May 11, 1904, Killian hurled 14 innings of shutout ball against the Red Sox before Cy Young defeated Killian and the Tigers, 1-0.
+On May 11, 1904, Killian and Cy Young each hurled 14 innings of shutout ball before the Red Sox push across a run in the 15th and defeated Killian and the Tigers, 1-0.

 Killian, who earned the nickname "Twilight Ed" for his tendency to pitch extra-inning games into the early darkness, enjoyed a fine season in 1905.
 That year he copped 23 victories, including a league-leading eight shutouts.